-1.3 SAVING A GAME
+1.4 SAVING A GAME

 The computer will allow the player(s) to save the game in progress at any point.
 Simply press the "E" key and the computer will give appropriate instructions.
-If you choose to save the game, you will need a disk you have formatted using Atari DOS.
+If you choose to save the game, you will need a blank disc to store the data.
+The blank disc must be initialized for SSI use by following the instructions included in the program.
 Once the game is saved, you will be able to restart it from the point at which you left off.
 When restarted, each unit will move once before the game continues.

-1.4 PARTS INVENTORY
+1.5 PARTS INVENTORY

 - A) Game Box

 - B) Rule Book

 - C) 51/4" Game Disc

+- D) Two Command Cards

+- E) One Morale and Scenario Data Card

-- D) Two Command CardsE) One Combat Data Card
+- F) One Combat Data Card

-- F) One Player Introduction Card
+- G) One Player Introduction Card

-1.5 THE RAPIDFIRE GAME SYSTEM:
+1.6 THE RAPIDFIRE GAME SYSTEM: